 - Builds trust and credibility about your business online

-As many as 72% marketers feel content marketing has increased their brand’s engagement and also the number of leads.
-In fact, as much as 39% of marketing budget is spent on content marketing by the most effective B2B marketers.
-However, let’s talk about the types of content that prove most effective for most brands.
+As many as 72% of marketers feel different types of content marketing has increased their brand’s engagement and the number of leads according to Optinmonster.
+In fact, as much as 39% of the marketing budget is spent on content marketing by the most effective B2B marketers, says TopRankBlog.
+However, let’s talk about the types of content in digital marketing that prove most effective for most brands.

-1. Blogs: Blogs are a great way to create awareness about your products and the problems they solve.
-Blogs can be long-form or short-form and there is always an ongoing debate as to which one works better.
+Blogs are one of the most effective types of content in content marketing to create awareness about your products and the problems they solve.
+Blogs can be long-form or short-form, and there is always an ongoing debate as to which one works better.

-According to this survey, 66% of marketers used blogs in their social media content as part of their content marketing strategy.
+According to a HubSpot survey, 66% of marketers used blogs in their social media content as part of their content marketing strategy.
 As many as 75% of B2B marketers use blogs for marketing, compared to 61% of B2C marketers.

 The advantages of blogging are many.
-For starters, the content on a blog is a rich resource for your target users.
+For starters, blog content is a type of content marketing that is a rich resource for your target users.
 The blogs also help you link information to other pages.
-These articles help fuel the Search Engine Optimization (SEO) of the website while being relevant to the user.
+Blogs also help fuel the website’s Search Engine Optimization (SEO) while being relevant to the user.
 This means more discoverability for your brand.

-Lastly, blogs can help build a loyal following of return-users who might later opt for your services and become the end-users.
-No matter how old a content type they are; blogs are never going to run out of fashion.
+Lastly, blogs can help build a loyal following of return users who might later opt for your services and become the end-users.
+No matter how old a content type they are, blogs will never run out of fashion.

-2. Infographics: This type of content uses less text and more visuals to show data like charts, posters, etc. Infographics are easier for the end-user to understand since they provide a lot of information at a glance.
+This type of content marketing uses less text and more visuals to show data like charts, posters, etc. Infographics are easier for the end-user to understand since they provide a lot of information at a glance.

-Infographics can also be used to share information about the brand or help new users with relevant data about the service or product.
-Apparently, 67% of B2B marketers are using infographics to communicate their brand’s message and 32% of marketers believe that the most important form of content for their business is visual images.
+Infographics can also share information about the brand or help new users with relevant data about the service or product.
+According to Visme, 67% of B2B marketers use infographics to communicate their brand’s message, and 32% believe that the most important form of content for their business is visual images.

-Infographics also hold incredible reshare potential and earn backlinks or social media impressions.
+Infographics are one of the most comprehensive types of content in digital marketing that hold incredible reshare potential and earn backlinks or social media impressions.

 For example, with the outbreak of COVID 19 in 2020, most brands shared infographics about hygiene and social distancing.
 This made it easier for users to understand the steps and safety measures.
 A long blog might not have done the job so well.

-4. Short-form video content: Research shows that video marketers get 66% more qualified leads per year.
-Short-form videos are a hit amongst millennials known for their low attention span.
-Instagram stories, reels, GIFs, etc. are playing an incredible role in attracting and retaining users.
+According to Optimonster research, video marketers get 66% more qualified leads per year.
+Short-form video types of content in digital marketing are a hit amongst millennials known for their low attention span.
+Instagram stories, reels, GIFs, etc., are playing an incredible role in attracting and retaining users.
 Landing pages with videos are 53 times more likely to rank on Google’s first page.

 The need for short-format videos became more prominent when YouTube launched ‘YouTube Shorts’, their version of ‘stories’ in 2020.
 The feature allows creators to post videos of less than a minute in vertical format.

-The best examples for short-form content are mobile brands like iPhone and OnePlus that use video teasers to build anticipation for an upcoming product launch.
+The best examples of short-form content are mobile brands like iPhone and OnePlus that use video teasers to build anticipation for an upcoming product launch.

-5. Podcast: Content creators have embraced the idea of podcasts in the last five years.
+Content creators have embraced the idea of podcasts in the last five years.
+It has emerged as one of the most popular content marketing times in recent years, as it allows the consumer to feel a connection with that brand’s ‘voice.’
 With companies like Spotify, Amazon, and Google making significant investments into the podcasting ecosystem, this space is expected to grow exponentially by 2025.

 Today there are over 5 lakh shows on the internet and over 18 million episodes.
 The low cost of creation and access to distribution channels makes this medium a goldmine for marketers.

-6. Webinars: Webinars have fast become a common practice for most consumer-facing brands.
+Webinars have fast become a common type of content in digital marketing for most consumer-facing brands.
 A webinar is an online event hosted to enhance the brand’s credibility or awareness.
-According to this survey, certain platforms saw a hike of 167% in webinar hosting activities during the pandemic.
+According to this survey, certain platforms saw a steep hike in webinar hosting activities during the pandemic.

-Moreover, statistics suggest 73% of B2B marketers said that webinars are the best way to generate high-quality leads.
+Moreover, according to statistics by ON24 73% of B2B marketers feel that webinars are great to generate high-quality leads.
 Apart from being a lead magnet, they can also bring something of value to your existing consumers.

 The success of a webinar comes from being able to integrate your product or service into the mind without seeming like a sales pitch.
 For example, Trello, the project management tool, hosts webinars about productivity, roadmaps, and plannings — all of these keep the integration of the product at its core.

-7. Live chats: The use of a live chat interface on your website is a definite way to enhance the user experience.
-A survey about the feature found that over 41% of all users expect a website to have a chat bot or a similar application.
-This is also a wonderful way to generate leads and retain users on the website.
+A live chat interface on your website is a definite way to enhance the user experience.
+A survey about the feature found that over 41% of all users expect a website to have a chatbot or a similar application.
+This is also an excellent way to generate leads and retain users on the website.
 Additionally, it is a great way of aligning your content marketing efforts with customer service.
-Since users usually want instant answers to their queries; chatting is the best way forward.
+Since users usually want instant answers to their queries, chatting is the best way forward.
 You can also use an application like Facebook Messenger.

-The best example of this type is the use of a ‘free quote generator’ or ‘rate of interest calculators’ found on most insurance or fin-tech websites.
-While they do provide wholesome information they also work as a comprehensive lead magnet.
+The best example of this type of content in digital marketing is the use of a ‘free quote generator’ or ‘rate of interest calculators’ found on most insurance or fin-tech websites.
+While they do provide wholesome information, they also work as a comprehensive lead magnet.

 A study by Content Marketing Institute claims that over 75% of all data-backed marketing content helps users trust the brand easily.
 The research and studies published by your brand must remain relevant to your domain and be original.